drsgfire/Glovepie-TrackIR/README.md

 Point 5 X=3 Y=20
 Point 6 X=3 Y=20

 This has been tested in Rainbow Six Siege and works pretty well.
+NOTE - You must set the lean function in game to hold and NOT toggle or this will not work.

 One thing I have thought about changing though is to use the X axis instead of the roll axis.
 I noticed after a short amount of time, my neck was starting to ache a bit.
 The roll amount really is not that much but the fact that you have to put some conscious effort into moving back to a general centered position causes some strain.
 On the